 - Shift acknowledgement is included with specific plans.
 To find out if your plan includes shift acknowledgement, view the Account & Billing page.

-How shift acknowledgement works for employees
+How shift acknowledgement works

 When Require Shift Acknowledgement is enabled (default)